 Rajiv is ranked for crime in the Legal 500 and Chambers & Partners.

-Rajiv's criminal defence practice covers the entire spectrum of criminal law including murder, terrorism, fraud, money laundering, drug trafficking, armed robbery and public order.
+Rajiv's criminal defence practice covers the entire spectrum of criminal law including homicide, terrorism, fraud, money laundering and drug trafficking.
 He has defended in over 40 homicide and 20 terrorist cases.

-Rajiv has also acted for many political activists and protestors, including those involved in anti-nuclear, anti-war, anti-fascist and environmental campaigns, and for those facing extradition in a number of important cases, both at first instance and on appeal.
+Rajiv has acted for many political activists and protestors over the years, including those involved in anti-nuclear, anti-war, anti-fascist, animal rights and environmental campaigns.

 R v Haque & others (2018) - Old Bailey - Represented A Mamun - Case involving alleged attack planning in UK